rahul-tasker/GraphRAG-OracleDB/README.md

-# GraphRAG on Oracle 23ai
+# GraphRAG on Oracle AI Database
-_convert documents to a knowledge graph for natural language questions using Oracle Database 23ai, Oracle GenAI Service and OpenAI's API_
+_convert documents to a knowledge graph for natural language questions using Oracle AI Database, Oracle GenAI Service and OpenAI's API_

 A Streamlit app that:
 1) accepts a **.txt** or **.pdf** document,
 2) extracts entities & relationships with **LangChain’s `LLMGraphTransformer`**,
-3) uploads them to **Oracle Database 23ai (Autonomous Database Serverless)** as a SQL:2023 **Property Graph**, and
+3) uploads them to **Oracle AI Database (Autonomous Database Serverless)** as a SQL:2023 **Property Graph**, and
 4) lets you **ask natural-language questions**.
 The app uses **OCI Generative AI (Grok-3-fast)** to plan a SQL/PGQ query, executes it against Oracle DB, then sends the result rows to an LLM for a **natural-language answer**.
 There’s also an input to **append a sentence** and instantly create/merge new vertices/edges.